MeisaChi/Unit3_repo/Project/Project3.md

 ## Success Criteria

-1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
+1. The application will be a well-designed GUI, with a login screen, sign-up screen, home screen, table screen and a adding screen.
-2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```
+2. The application allows the user to login and logout, or register and the user data will be stored in a database.
-3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
+3. The user information (password) in the database will be securely stored, encrypted using a hash system.
-4. ```(SL)```The Local samples are stored in a csv file.
+4. The application will allow the user enter all attributes (category, brand, size, color, description, condition) for an item and add an item into the database
-5. Create a prediction the subsequent 12 hours for both temperature and humidity.
+5. The application will allow the user to find a table of items, and remove items from the free store database.
-6. A poster summarizing the visual representations, model and analysis is created and communicated.
+6. The application will allow the user to search for a specific attribute (category, brand, size, color, description, condition), and find an specific item.